 Migraines can be extremely difficult to treat.
-It is no surprise that many in Maryland are examining medical marijuana as an option to treat migraines.
+It is no surprise that many in Maryland and Delaware are examining medical marijuana as an option to treat migraines.
 If your pain, sensitivity to light, nausea and other symptoms have not responded well to your current treatment options, maybe it is time to try an alternative.

-Maryland Medical Marijuana May Treat Migraines Better
+Maryland And Delaware Medical Marijuana May Treat Migraines Better

 There have been several studies which seem to indicate that medical marijuana has positive effects on those who suffer from migraines.
 Taken in pill, liquid oil, or vape form, marijuana is reportedly more effective than over the counter (OTC) migraine medicines.
 To understand how this could be the case let us first look at what a migraine is.